vic-ma/howtodismantle.github.io/_posts/2025-06-05-Mission-RFC-Possible-Executing-Custom-Function-Modules-with-Integration-Flows.md

 ### Prepare the XML for the RFC call

 The payload that represents the RFC call is in XML.
-To form this XML with complex function modules, see [this article](https://community.sap.com/t5/technology-blog-posts-by-sap/cloud-integration-creating-xml-structure-for-remote-function-call-rfc-that/ba-p/13559556).
 For our relatively simple function module, this is the XML.
 The actual value of shipping point for the parameter `I_VSTEL` is filled with the script expression `${header.i_vstel}`.
 So, it's taken dynamically from the header.

 {% highlight xml %}
 <ns1:Z_PB_DELIVERY_MONITOR xmlns:ns1="urn:sap-com:document:sap:rfc:functions">